ZJZAC/awesome-deep-model-IP-protection/README.md

 5. [Adversarial Watermarking Transformer: Towards Tracing Text Provenance with Data Hiding](https://arxiv.org/pdf/2009.03015.pdf):  towards marking and tracing the provenance of machine-generated text ; While the main purpose of model watermarking is to prove ownership and protect against model stealing or extraction, our language watermarking scheme is designed to trace provenance and to prevent misuse.
 Thus, it should be consistently present in the output, not only a response to a trigger set. | [BibTex](): abdelnabi2020adversarial | Abdelnabi et al, 2020.9

+## <span id="Attempts-with-Clean-Prediction">Attempts with Clean Prediction </span>
+1. [Defending against Model Stealing via Verifying Embedded External Features](https://openreview.net/pdf?id=g6zfnWUg8A1): We embed the external features by poisoning a few training samples via style transfer; train a meta-classifier, based on the gradient of predictions; white-box; against some model steal attack | [BibTex](): zhu2021defending | Zhu et al, *ICML 2021 workshop on A Blessing in Disguise: The Prospects and Perils of Adversarial Machine Learning* [Yiming]